prehans/DSA/README.md

 # DSA

-All the important code of data structure and algoritrhm will be available here.
+All the important code of data structure and algorithm will be available here.

 HAPPY CODING !!!